Peak Rider World

 No. 1 was the group leader.
 Before turning right into the sideroad and parking area he did not signal to the rider immediately behind to mark the junction.
 He assumed that those who were following saw him exiting the main road and would simply follow.
 The error?
 The leader did not properly assign the task, and a specific spot, for marking the turn-off.

-Rider no. 3, upon catching up with the first few riders, did not immediately see #2 marking the junction, nor other riders already stopped in the parking area.
+Rider #3, upon catching up with the first few riders, did not immediately see #2 marking the junction, nor other riders already stopped in the parking area.
 A split second later #3 did see either the junction marker, or the riders in the parking lot, commenced very hard braking and came to a complete stop in their lane.
 The error?
 Not first taking rear observation, such as a mirror check, before (hard) braking.

 No. 4, whose focus was on #3, was able to react and brake in time to avoid colliding with #3.
 Rider 4’s error?
 None, although rather unfortunately this rider received the biggest battering.

-Rider no. 5, whose initial focus was on riders #3 and #4 ahead, became momentarily distracted by the riders in the parking area, at exactly the same moment as #3 began braking very hard.
+Rider #5, whose initial focus was on riders #3 and #4 ahead, became momentarily distracted by the riders in the parking area, at exactly the same moment as #3 began braking very hard.
 As a result, #5 was not left with sufficient time to change direction, reduce speed, and avoid careening into #4 and #3.
 No. 5’s error?
 Removing their focus on the most immediate hazards; the riders ahead.

 So, what do holes in cheese have to do with this accident?
 It illustrates the Swiss cheese model of accident causation, originally formally advanced by Dante Orlandella and James T. Reason of the University of Manchester.
-The model is used in risk analysis and risk management, including aviation safetyengineeringhealthcare, and as the principle behind
+The model is used in risk analysis and risk management, including aviation safety, engineering,

 In the Swiss Cheese model, defenses against failure are modeled as a series of barriers, represented as slices of cheese.
 The holes in the slices represent weaknesses in individual parts of the system and are continually varying in size and position across the slices.
-The system produces failures when a hole in each slice momentarily aligns, permitting (in Reason's words) "a trajectory of accident opportunity", so that a hazard passes through holes in all the slices, leading to a failure. (source: Wikipedia)
+The system produces failures when a hole in each slice momentarily aligns, permitting, in Reason's words*, "a trajectory of accident opportunity", so that a hazard passes through holes in all the slices, leading to a failure. (source: Wikipedia)

 In the accident scenario illustrated above, none of the small errors, on their own, were enough to cause the accident.
 It was only because they all lined up at the same time, that the mishap occurred.
 There was a very linear “trajectory of accident opportunity".
 Remove any of the seemingly small errors and this incident would never have happened.